Academic & Science Wing

-Centerbrook has designed a new academic and science wing for the University School, an independent high school for boys located in Hunting Valley, Ohio.
-Gently curving away from the school’s main academic and administration building and down the center of a peninsula in the school’s man-made lake, the rectangular structure’s windowed south wall harvests both natural light and solar heat.
-The three-story building, slated for LEED Silver, opened for the 2012-13 school year at the independent school for boys’ Hunting Valley, Ohio, location.
+Gently curving away from the main academic and administration building and down the center of a peninsula in the school’s man-made lake, the rectangular structure’s windowed south wall harvests both natural light and solar heat.
+The three-story building opened for the 2012-13 school year at the independent school for boys’ Hunting Valley, Ohio, location.

-The second phase calls for the renovation of the main school building, highlighted by the construction of a new school entrance for visitors and students, as well as a new multi-story, glass-façade lobby that also will serve as a gallery and Arts Commons.
-Existing spaces will be renovated into a reception area, school store, and administrative offices, including the Alumni Development suite.
-The new lobby will connect directly to the Upper Commons.
+The second phase called for the renovation of the main school building, highlighted by the construction of a new school entrance for visitors and students, as well as a new multi-story, glass-façade lobby that also serves as a gallery and arts Commons.
+Existing spaces were renovated into a reception area, school store and administrative offices, including the alumni development suite.
+The new lobby connects directly to the Upper Commons.

-These later renovations to the main building will also establish a new home for the Visual Arts and Music programs.
-Spaces will be open to one another to allow for complete flexibility and interaction within the Arts disciplines.
-An outdoor Arts Work Yard will be constructed on the north side of the building, immediately outside the woodshop and studios.
+These later renovations to the main building also established a new home for the visual arts and music programs.
+Spaces are open to one another to allow for complete flexibility and interaction within the arts disciplines.
+An outdoor Arts Work Yard was constructed on the north side of the building, immediately outside the woodshop and studios.

-The grounds outside the lobby will be redesigned as a venue for cars and buses dropping off students, as well as a handsomely landscaped visitor parking area.
-New landscaping in Phase 2 also will improve the school’s environs, with additional bio-swales for student study of the environment and storm water management.
+The grounds outside the lobby were redesigned as a venue for cars and buses dropping off students, as well as a handsomely landscaped visitor parking area.
+New landscaping in Phase II also improved the school’s environs, with additional bio-swales for student study of the environment and storm water management.